Quantum Baby: Marketing and touring

+On April 8, 2024, Tinashe announced Quantum Baby via her social media, describing it as BB/Ang3ls part two.
+To celebrate the upcoming release of Quantum Baby, Tinashe hosted an exclusive listening party at Levi's House in Los Angeles, where attendees previewed the album.
+On June 28, hours after the release of "Getting No Sleep", Tinashe announced that the album would be released on August 16.
+The album's tracklist was revealed on August 1.

+On August 6, Tinashe announced the Match My Freak: World Tour, in support of the album.
+The tour began its North American leg in Anaheim, California on October 14 and concluded in Sacramento, California on November 25.
+Tinashe announced UK and European tour on October 24.
+Raveena performed as an opening act.

-Singles
+Singles and music videos

-"Nasty" serves as the lead single from the album and it was released on April 12, 2024.
+"Nasty" serves as Quantum Babys lead single, released on April 12, 2024.
 The release date coincided with her performance at the 2024 Coachella Music Festival.
 In late April, a Twitter user posted a video with the song behind a video of a man and woman dancing together.
-The video went viral across Twitter and TikTok, to which Tinashe herself recreated the video, causing the song to gain traction on both apps.
-The song's popularity gradually increased and resulted in the song entering the US Billboard Hot 100 at number 90 on June 15, 2024.
-Three weeks later, the song peaked at number 61.
-The song has also since peaked at number 18 on the US Hot R&B/Hip-Hop Songs, becoming Tinashe's first entry on the Hot 100 since her 2016 collaboration with Britney Spears on "Slumber Party".
-It also marked her fifth entry overall, and her first entry as an independent artist.
+The video, whose background music was replaced to "Nasty", went viral across social medias, to which Tinashe herself recreated the video, and it caused the song to gain traction.
+On May 22, the song reached over 600k streams and entered the US Billboard Hot 100 at number 90 on June 15, becoming Tinashe's first entry on the Hot 100 since her 2016 collaboration with Britney Spears on "Slumber Party".
+It eventually peaked at number 61 on the Hot 100 and also peaked at number 15 on the US Hot R&B/Hip-Hop Songs.
+Tinashe performed the song on Jimmy Kimmel Live!, after the release of Match My Freak EP.
+"Getting No Sleep" was released on June 28, 2024, as the second single from the album.
+Co-written with Billy Lemos and Nosaj Thing, the music video was released on same day.

-"Getting No Sleep" serves as the second single and was released on June 28, 2024.
-It was reviewed in Billboards article, "Queer Jams of the Week".
-The article reads, "Over a skittering beat and cool synth chords, Tinashe confidently lets her lover know that after a long work week, she's ready to stay up 'til dawn with them.
-It's might be a long night, but don't worry, you'll have Tinashe's excellent new track to keep you company."

-"No Broke Boys" was released as a single with a music video on October 18, 2024.
-Although the original song did not reach the Billboard Hot 100, like its predecessor "Nasty", it managed to reach Billboards Hot R&B Songs chart, debuting and peaking at number 25 as well as peaking at number 13 on the Rhythmic Airplay chart becoming her twelfth and eleventh entries on the charts respectively.
+"No Broke Boys" was released as the third single on August 29 with a lyric video, alongside the album.
+Its music video was released on October 18.
+Although the original song did not chart on the Hot 100, it entered the US Hot R&B Songs chart, debuting and peaking at number 25 as well as peaking at number 13 on the US Rhythmic Airplay chart.
+The former became her twelfth entry on the chart.
 In New Zealand, the song debuted and peaked at number 25 on the New Zealand Heatseekers chart.
-The song was described as "infectious" by Slant Magazine.
-Furthermore, American DJ Disco Lines remixed the song which was released on June 6, 2025.
-The remix went viral and would go on to chart at number 45 on the Billboard Hot 100 as well as chart in Canada, the UK, New Zealand and Ireland.
+American DJ Disco Lines remixed the song and it was released on June 6, 2025.
+The remix went viral and finally peaked at number 36 on the Hot 100 and number 1 on the US Hot Dance/Electronic Songs chart, as well as number 2 on UK Singles Chart and number 1 on UK Dance Chart.